mayaanne/foundations/sprint-3/blog-sprint3-technical.md

 As if talking to a __Non-technical__ friend, discuss:

 - An analogy to describe the differences between HTML and CSS
 - Explain control flow and loops using an example process from everyday life, for example 'waking up' or 'brushing your teeth'.
+(But not those ones).
 - Describe what the DOM is and an example of how you might interact with it.
 - Explain the difference between accessing data from arrays and objects.
 - Explain what functions are and why they are useful.